Pre1ude0/pre1udedev/src/lib/blogs/server-kablooie.md

 I'm assuming that the previously mentioned wifi connection issue was at play here in some or another way via the code not reaching the `await browser.close()` block and leaving said browser open, just munching on valuable system resources

-So yeah my server didn't _really_ explode, but it was planning on doing that at some point or another
+So yeah my server didn't _actually_ explode, but it was planning on doing that at some point or another

 #### Moral of story: Make sure to always add some sort of process cleanup in your `catch` blocks